-But there has been a bizarre flip side to all of it for disabled people too.
-While non-disabled people saw their worlds shrink during lockdown, many of us experienced the strange sense that the everyday world was actually opening up for us.
+Many non-disabled people saw their worlds shrink during lockdown, but sick people often experienced the strange sense that the everyday world was actually opening up.
 Non-disabled people have missed out on social events, academic opportunities and jobs, and have understandably mourned these losses, but some chronically ill folk have been getting unprecedented access to those things.

 Sick friends have told me about attending gigs for the first time since getting ill; ordering repeat prescriptions by email instead of having to find someone to go to their GP surgery every month; being able to return to yoga classes because they’re suddenly online; non-disabled friends becoming regularly available to Zoom chat for the first time.
 One friend who lost her aunt during lockdown was able to join the family prayers online – the first time she had been able to mourn with her family after a bereavement since becoming ill.

 These activities span the full range from lighthearted to life-changing, showing just how widely we have been excluded from normal life prior to this.

 It’s a relief to have the difficulties of housebound life acknowledged

 Less concrete but no less important, we’ve also seen a mass acknowledgement of the devastating impact isolation and lack of access to the world can have on people’s mental health.
 And that in itself has been validating for many of us, who have largely been left to cope alone.
 Over the years I’ve grieved many times about important family and social events missed, jobs lost, friends drifting away.
 Just seeing that, according to the mainstream world, this reaction is normal and deserves sympathy has been a relief to me.